tozierr/tozierr/README.md

-    c+h is okay !!!  fandom iwcare  .  shipsiwc  . whisper to int most times !  #1 fan of my boyf :33 ..
+    c+h is okay covering me is ok if u are oomf !!!  fandom iwcare  .  shipsiwc  . whisper to int most times !  #1 fan of my boyf :33 ..